rzach/multlog/website/index.md

 (written in a Tcl/Tk) for producing logic specification files for use with MUltlog.

+The experimental "interactive mode" lets you investigate many-valued
+logics: find tautologies, check for entailment, define products and factors of logics, or test for isomorphisms.

 ## Installation

 MUltlog can be obtained from